LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 ![Vuln1](images/vuln1.png)

-If one of the metadata is negative, it will be negated and checked if is lower than a certain value.
-Howerver, it's not possible to negate the lowest value of an integer (0x80000000), because it's negated would require an extra bit.
+If one of the metadata is negative, it will be negated and checked if it is lower than a certain value.
+Howerver, it's not possible to negate the lowest value of an integer (0x80000000), because its negated would require an extra bit.
 Thus, the value of the negation will result again in 0x80000000 which is again a negative number.
 Afterwards, we can have an image with cols and rows from 0 to 32 or 0x80000000, and an offset from 0 to 1024 or 0x80000000.

-The second vulnerability is in the function that show the grid of an image.
+The second vulnerability is in the function that shows the grid of an image.
 If you upload two adiacents ascii images in memory, with the first one with 32 columns and a large enough offset, the grid of the first image will be the remaining content of the first image plus the content of the second image along with the metadata.

-As you can imagine the first vulnerabilty will allows us to write somewhere and the second one to read somewhere.
+As you can imagine the first vulnerabilty will allow us to write somewhere and the second one to read somewhere.

 ## Exploitation